FlaviaTG/BioPopWork/README.md

 picard -Xmx2g -Xms1g -XX:ParallelGCThreads=3 MarkDuplicates TMP_DIR=tmp I=sample.GAACCGCG.aln.sam.sort.bam O=sample.GAACCGCG.aln.sam.sort.bam.dedup.bam METRICS_FILE=sample.GAACCGCG.aln.sam.sort.bam.dedup.bam.metrics.txt MAX_RECORDS_IN_RAM=1000000 REMOVE_DUPLICATES=true TAGGING_POLICY=All
 ```
 ### Basic stats
-Obtain basic stats of the alignments with samtools, total reads mapped and unmapped, and the amount of reads with good quality.
+Obtain basic stats of the alignments with samtools, total reads mapped and unmapped, and the number of reads with good quality.
 The stats could take longer.
 Run all in a loop and create a new file with all the info.
 This could take about a day.
 See example job in: `Job-countReads.sh` and `Job-Depth.sh`.
 For plots see `Plot-mappedReads.R`

 ```